hennepin-county-public-health/public-dashboards/death-statistics.md

 # Changelog
 ## Version 2.0.0 (2025-XX-XX)
-- New data: added 2022 and 2023; removed 2013.
+- New data: added 2022 and 2023; removed 2013
 - Added homepage and reformatted "Report info & technical notes"
-- Removed "Cause of death, race detail" page due to missing
+- Removed "Cause of death, race detail" page due to change in death data fields beginning in 2022
+- Aligned slicers between pages and in some cases reorganized them
 - Small typo and text formatting fixes

 ## Version 1.0.0 (2023-09-19)